Fort Garry Horse: Postwar

 In 2003, the regiment began hosting personnel to help create a new unit of the Canadian Military Engineers.
 On 14 April 2012, during the 100th anniversary celebrations of the FGH, the Engineer Squadron was stood up as 31 Engineer Squadron, part of 38 Combat Engineer Regiment.
-During their time as a sub-unit of the FGH, the engineers had the distinction of being the only reservists in Canada to wear the black beret of the Armoured Corps with the cap badge of the Canadian Military Engineers.
+During their time as a sub-unit of the FGH, the engineers had the distinction of being the only reservists in Canada to wear the black beret of the Royal Canadian Armoured Corps with the cap badge of the Canadian Military Engineers.
 As of 2015, they wear the green beret in common with other engineer units.

-The unit uses Mercedes Benz G-Wagon LUVW scout cars for reconnaissance vehicles and the Tactical Armoured Patrol Vehicle (TAPV).
+The unit uses Mercedes Benz G-Wagon LUVW scout cars for reconnaissance vehicles and the Textron Tactical Armoured Patrol Vehicle (TAPV).